 If coming up from the South, the easiest way to get there is to take the Bass Highway exit signed to Devonport just before heading down into Launceston, follow this for 2kms and then take the exit signed to Prospect.
 At the roundabout at the top of this exit, continue over the overpass towards Prospect and then about 2.7kms from this roundabout you'll come to another roundabout where you'll want to take the third exit towards Silverdome.

 From this roundabout it is about 600 metres to the front gate of Silverdome which is frequently locked.
 This is probably the best place to leave your car - just park on the right hand side of the road and head off on your bike from here.
-Also note that even if the gate is open, there is a fun network of trails in the section of the reserve in the bush on your right which is worth exploring if you have the time.

 Otherwise drive or cycle across the overpass and then follow the road around to the left through the car park until you circle around to the back of the Silverdome.
 Head into the obvious top carpark and at the back you will find the main trailhead into the Park.
 It is signed and there is an information booth and trail map just down the track.